tpakis/ADB-Remote/README.md

 - Ensure the IP address is correct
 - Check that no firewall is blocking port 5555

-### Authentication Required Error
+### Authentication

-The target device requires authentication.
-This typically means ADB over TCP/IP wasn't properly enabled.
-Follow the setup instructions above to enable it first.
+The app automatically handles ADB authentication using RSA keys:
+- On first connection, the app generates an RSA key pair
+- The public key is sent to the target device
+- You'll see a prompt on the target device to accept the connection
+- Once accepted, future connections to that device will be automatic
+- Keys are stored securely in the app's private storage

 ### Command Execution Failed